Fujifilm GFX100RF Review

 Flimsy

 With a $4,899.00 camera, I expect nothing but a top-notch feel throughout the camera.
 While the camera feels good in the hand overall, a few details didn’t impress me.
-The door to the SD card slots feels somewhat flimsy and hollow, and I got a bit of that same vibe when removing and reattaching the lens hood.
+The door to the SD card slots feels somewhat flimsy and hollow, and I got a similar vibe when removing and reattaching the lens hood.

 I am being nitpicky about the lens, but somehow it did not feel as solid as expected.
-The other buttons, joystick, shutter button, on/off dial, and other dials feel just fine, just to be clear.
+The other buttons, joystick, shutter button, on/off dial, and other dials are okay, just to be clear.

 Ergonomics